xnnba1984/Synthetic-Data-Inference/README.md

-# Code for Synthetic-Data Inference Paper
+# Statistical Inference with Audited and Synthetic Data under Discrepancy Bounds

-This repository contains the code used to generate the computational results for a methodology paper on combining audited real data with synthetic data for valid statistical inference.
+This repository contains the code used to generate the computational results for the paper "**Statistical Inference with Audited and Synthetic Data under Discrepancy Bounds**".

 The paper studies a setting with a real target distribution `P`, a synthetic generator distribution `Q`, a small audited sample, and a larger synthetic